 Your daily look at late-breaking news, upcoming events and the stories that will be talked about Monday:

-10. WHICH COLLEGE MOVED UP THE AP POLL
+9. WHICH COLLEGE SURGED UP THE AP POLL

-Clemson moved up to No. 2 in The Associated Press college football poll, jumping Oklahoma and closing in on Alabama after beating a team ranked in the Top 15 for the second straight week.
+Oklahoma moved up to No. 2 in The Associated Press college football poll behind Alabama after the Sooners scored the most impressive victory of week two.

 By The Associated Press